The Solar 4R Schools Team

 Dick spent 28 years managing renewable energy and energy efficiency programs for the City of Ashland and was the Municipal Electric Utility Director from 2001-2009.
 He developed one of the first net metering laws in the Northwest and installed several photovoltaic systems, including a 64 kW ‘community funded’ project in 2007.
 Dick has degrees from Oregon State University and Southern Oregon University.

-Craig Collins, Program Manager - Solar 4R Schools
+Chaun MacQueen, Program Director - Solar 4R Schools

 Sean studied urban planning and industrial design in Copenhagen and earned his Master's in sustainable urban architecture from the University of Oregon in 2007.
 Before coming to BEF in 2010, Sean worked in consumer finance, software and hardware development, commercial and residential construction design.
-Sean is active with his neighborhood association, school committees, and city-wide tree planting events.
-Sean is also an avid alpine backpacker and can often be found high up in the North Cascades.
+Sean has worked in system design and project management for renewable energy installations at schools, community solar projects for utilities, and with data monitoring of projects across the country.

 Want to learn more about renewable energy?
 Check out our reading list for good books on solar, wind and other sources.